-- (i) Identification and description of existing, committed and planned ASRs that would likely be affected by the Project, including those reflected on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and planning applications approved by the Town Planning Board.
+- (i) Identification and description of existing, committed and planned ASRs that would likely be affected by the Project, including those reflected on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by the Lands Department and any land use and development applications approved by the Town Planning Board.
 The Applicant shall select the assessment points of the identified ASRs that represent the worst impact point of these ASRs.
-A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
-The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollution emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in section 1 above.
-Examples of construction stage emission sources include excavation, spoil handling and construction trucks on unpaved and paved haul road, etc. Example of operational phase emission sources include blasting, soil and rock excavation, spoil handling, exhaust and fugitive dust from the proposed plants including rock processing plant, concrete batching plant and asphalt production plant, exhaust from ventilation shaft and cavern portals, odour from the asphalt plant, etc. Confirmation regarding the validity of assumptions and the magnitude of activities (e.g. volume of construction material to be handled, etc.) shall be obtained from the relevant government departments/authorities, where applicable, and documented in the EIA report.
-Validity of the traffic flow and traffic speed prediction shall be confirmed with Transport Department and documented in the EIA report. - (iii) Identification of existing and potential chimneys and obtainment of relevant chimney emission data in the assessment area, where appropriate, by carrying out a survey for assessing the cumulative air quality impact of air pollutants through chimneys.
+A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points and the separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollution emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in Section 1 above.
+Examples of construction stage emission sources include slope cutting, excavation and site formation, stock piling, material handling and vehicular movements on unpaved haul roads on site, etc. Temporary diversion/contraction of the old meander of Shenzhen River may also be a potential odour emission source during the constructional stage.
+Examples of operational stage emission sources include vehicles emissions from the road of the project and the road network within the assessment area, tunnel portals and ventilation shaft of the project, industrial emissions, etc. Confirmation regarding the validity of assumptions and the magnitude of activities (e.g. volume of construction material to be handled, etc.) shall be obtained from the relevant government departments/authorities, where applicable, and documented in the EIA report.
+Methodology of the traffic forecast shall be agreed with Transport Department.

+- (iii) Identification of existing and potential chimneys and obtainment of relevant chimney emission data in the assessment area, where appropriate, by carrying out a survey for assessing the cumulative air quality impact of air pollutants through chimneys.
 The Applicant shall ensure and confirm the validity of the emission data used in their assessment.
-Any errors found in their emission data used may render the submission invalid.

-(iv) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impacts.
+Any errors found in their emission data used may render the submission invalid. - (iv) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impact.
 The impacts at the existing, committed and planned ASRs within the assessment area shall be assessed, based on the best information available at the time of assessment.